Francisco Montero (footballer, born 1952)

-Francisco Montero Chunga (born 1 March 1952) is a retired Peruvian footballer who is considered an Atlético Torino club idol.
+Francisco Montero Chunga (1 March 1952 – 27 September 2022) was a Peruvian footballer who is considered an Atlético Torino club idol.

 Playing career

 Club

 He won the Copa Perú four times with Atlético Torino and was also runner-up of the 1980 Torneo Descentralizado.
 He also played in the 1981 Copa Libertadores.

 Managerial career

 In 2009, he coached Deportivo Acapulco in the Provincial Stage of the Copa Perú.
 In 2013, he also coached a U-13 team from Talara's Municipal School who won a tour to Spain and played Real Madrid's U-13 team in a friendly match.